llaraspata/HRMQuestionnaireGenerationUsingLLM/models/README.md

 This work explores the capabilities of LLMs in the HR Questionnaire Generation task.
 Currently, we tested:
 - `GPT-3.5-Turbo`
 - `GPT-4-Turbo`
+- `LLaMA3-8B`
+- `Mixtral-8x7b`

 We employed them as is, thus no training was performed.

 > [!IMPORTANT]
-> In the adopted experiment naming convention, the models are identified by their deplument name on Azure.
+> In the adopted experiment naming convention, the GPT models are identified by their deplument name on Azure.

 ### Task definition

-This study explores the capabilities of GPT models in generating HR surveys, focusing on two task variants:
+This study explores the capabilities of LLMs models in generating HR surveys, focusing on two task variants:

 1. The user requests the model to generate a questionnaire by specifying the questionnaire topic and the number of questions.